Grace Poe 2016 presidential campaign: Background

 Poe studied high school at Assumption College, Makati, where she participated in oratorical competitions and was the captain of the Assumption Debating Team in her senior year.

 In 1986, she entered the University of the Philippines Manila where she studied Development Studies.
 On her first year, she became the chairman of the College Freshmen Assembly and then became the sophomore batch representative to the student council on her second year.

 But after two years, she decided to study abroad at Boston College, Massachusetts.
 During her stay, she co-founded the Filipino Cultural Club and later on earned her Bachelor of Arts degree major in political science in 1991.

 During Poe's trip in California with her mother, veteran actress Susan Roces, she was appointed by President Benigno Aquino III to serve at the Movie and Television Review and Classification Board (MTRCB) as a chairwoman last October 10, 2010.
-Later on, due to her excellent work, President Aquino extended her term as a chairwoman of MTRCB, in which she continued serving until October 2, 2012 before she ran as a senator candidate.
+Later on, due to her excellent work, President Aquino extended her term as a chairwoman of MTRCB, in which she continued serving until October 2, 2012, before she ran as a senator candidate.

-At MTRCB, she worked to improve the television and film industries, and recommended the development of a “progressive” agency.
-During her term, she instituted a new type of rating system for television channels in order for the parents to know and help discipline their children by telling their children the appropriate channels based on the ratings.
+At MTRCB, she worked to improve the television and film industries, and recommended the development of a "progressive" agency.
+During her term, she instituted a new type of rating system for television channels for the parents to know and help discipline their children by telling their children the appropriate channels based on the ratings.
 In addition to this, she also implemented a new type of rating system for movies for the citizens of the country to know which movies are appropriate for them.
-Moreover, there were new instituted policies in order to promote “intelligent writing”, which included the promoting of the rules and regulations of Children's Television Act of 1997.
+Moreover, there were new instituted policies to promote "intelligent writing", which included the promoting of the rules and regulations of Children's Television Act of 1997.

 During 2010, there were already rumors of Poe running for an elective position, which was confirmed on October 1, 2012, when it was announced by President Aquino that Poe was chosen to be a member of the Team PNoy administration.
 Poe gave her official certificate of candidacy the following day, October 2, 2012.
-Poe was also a guest candidate of the Makabayang Koalisyon ng Mamamayan and, until February 21, 2013, was one of three guest candidates, the other two being Senators Loren Legarda and Francis Escudero, of the United Nationalist Alliance (UNA), the group of Vice-President Jejomar Binay.
+Poe was also a guest candidate of the Makabayang Koalisyon ng Mamamayan and, until February 21, 2013, was one of three guest candidates, the other two being Senators Loren Legarda and Francis Escudero, of the United Nationalist Alliance (UNA), the group of Vice-president Jejomar Binay.
 After the elections in 2013, Poe managed to get first place in the 2013 senate election.